cyber4paleo/cyber4paleo.github.io/_resources/CommunityResourceList.md

 * <b>Related Links:</b> Watch this <a>webinar about PBDB</a>(first half only)

-### Rolling Deck to Repository (R2R) Program
+### Rolling Deck to Repository

-* <b>Description:</b> R2R publishes a master catalog of field expeditions (oceanographic cruises) for the US academic research fleet, including those that collect rock and sediment samples for paleo studies.
+* <b>Description:</b> The R2R facility publishes a master catalog of field expeditions (oceanographic cruises) for the US academic research fleet, including those that collect rock and sediment samples for paleo studies.
 Each cruise has a DOI, which is linked to related resources in SESAR, EarthChem, etc.  The entire R2R catalog is published as Linked Data.
 * <b>URL:</b> <a>http://www.rvdata.us/</a>
 * <b>Related Links:</b> Linked Data graph +SPARQL endpoint (http://data.rvdata.us/)